 Offerors must provide a narrative description of the organization of the project team and illustrate the lines of authority.
-Description should be specific as to who will be responsible for interacting with DNR staff during each phase of the contract such as marketing, merchandising, overall contract management, etc.
+Description should be specific as to who will be responsible for interacting with DNR staff during each phase of the contract such as marketing, merchandising, distribution, overall contract management, etc.

-Offerors must clearly illustrate their experience in designing, producing, and marketing promotional items and merchandise.
-A minimum of three years of experience is desired.
-Offerors should highlight their experience in designing, producing, and marketing promotional items and merchandise, preferably within the State of Alaska.
+Offerors must clearly illustrate their experience in designing, producing, marketing, and distributing promotional items and merchandise.
+A minimum of three years of experience is required.
+Offerors should highlight their experience in designing, producing, distributing, and marketing promotional items and merchandise, preferably within the State of Alaska and knowledge of agricultural industry labeling requirements that the Alaska Grown label ultimately represents.